Optimistic limits of the colored Jones polynomials: Introduction

 Among the essential solutions $\bold{z}$ of $\mathcal{H}_1$, only the geometric solution $\bold{z^{(0)}}$ induces the discrete faithful representation.
 Therefore, applying Theorem \ref{thm}, we complete the proof.

 \end{proof}

-This article consists of the following contents.
-In Section \ref{ch2}, we describe Yokota triangulation and Thurston triangulation, which correspond to the Kashaev invariant and the colored Jones polynomial respectively.
+This paper consists of the following contents.
+In Section \ref{ch2}, we describe Yokota triangulation and Thurston triangulation, which correspond to the Kashaev invariant and the colored Jones polynomial, respectively.
 We show that these two triangulations are related by finite steps of 3-2 moves and 4-5 moves on some crossings.
 In Section \ref{ch3}, the potential functions $V$ and $W$ are defined.
 In Section \ref{ch4}, we explain the geometries of $V$ and $W$, and prove Proposition \ref{prop11}.
-In Section \ref{ch5}, we introduce several dilogarithm identities and then complete the proofs of Lemma \ref{lem12} and Theorem \ref{thm} using these identities.
-Finally, in Appendix, we show the potential function $W$ defined in Section \ref{ch3} can be obtained by the formal substitution of the colored Jones polynomial.
+In Section \ref{ch5}, we introduce several dilogarithm identities and complete the proofs of Lemma \ref{lem12} and Theorem \ref{thm} using these identities.
+In Appendix \ref{app1}, we show the potential function $W$ defined in Section \ref{ch3} can be obtained by the formal substitution of the colored Jones polynomial.
+Finally, in Appendix \ref{app2}, we investigate the necessary and sufficient condition for an essential solution of $\mathcal{H}_1$ (respectively, $\mathcal{H}_2$) to induce the inessential solution of $\mathcal{H}_2$ (respectively, $\mathcal{H}_1$).